rooz2121/QikeChatbot/README.md

 1. Clone this repository
 2. Open `index.html` in your browser
-3. Click "Chat with ZA" to begin chatting with the ZA AI Chatbot!
+3. Click "Chat with Quike" to begin chatting with the Quike Chatbot!

 ## API Key